Home » Blog » Saltillo Tile » How to Clean Terracotta Saltillo Tile Flooring

 Some people like to sweep.
 As for me, I don’t understand sweeping in an indoor space.
 The idea of pushing dirt and dust around so it collects in grout joints makes my skin crawl.
 Buy a vacuum and suck up the dirt.
 Get it off the floor and out of your home!

-Vacuuming regularly reduces the chance for that dust and dirt to absorb into your grout lines.
+Vacuuming regularly reduces the chance that dust and dirt will absorb into your grout lines.
 Have you ever wondered why old floors have dark grout lines?
 That dark color is dirt, grime, dust, and all the gross things.
-Please, use a vacuum to clean Saltillo tile flooring.
+Please use a vacuum to clean Saltillo tile flooring.

 I use something similar to this.